Loading…

 ChapterBrief · News

 A Returner's Magic Season 2 was confirmed at New York Comic Con in October 2025, with a 2026 premiere window announced for Crunchyroll.
-The confirmation came alongside a trailer that picked up immediately where Season 1 ended — Desir Arman back at Hebrion Academy, the Shadow Labyrinth looming in the background.
-No episode count or specific air date was given.
+On June 7, 2026, an October 2026 premiere date was confirmed alongside a new teaser visual.
+FLOW returns for the opening theme.
+The confirmation came alongside a trailer that picked up immediately where Season 1 ended: Desir Arman back at Hebrion Academy, the Shadow Labyrinth looming in the background.

 Season 1 ends with the Promotion Competition arc.
 Desir's group completes the exam and earns standing at the Academy, but the structural problems behind the world's collapse are untouched.
 The season works as a proper Act One setup: characters introduced, stakes established, the larger threat still waiting.